-STANDING COMMITTEES: CUPE Saskatchewan has eight standing committees.
-In even-numbered years, two members are elected at the Annual Convention.
-In odd-numbered years, one member is appointed.
+STANDING COMMITTEES: CUPE Saskatchewan has seven standing committees comprised of elected and appointed positions.
+In even-numbered years, members are elected at the Annual Convention.
+In odd-numbered years, members are appointed.
 (For Indigenous Council Committee composition, see Article 5, Section 9, The Constitution).
 Elected and appointed members serve a two-year term.
-Standing Committees advise the Executive Board, and their objectives are identified in Appendix C of The Constitution.
+Standing Committees advise the Executive Board, and their objectives are identified in Appendix C of The Constitution